 APIs in Action: Exploring API Use Cases

 Data, and your ability to access it, can be your North Star when it comes to driving mission-critical business initiatives––whether it is improving the customer experience or increasing IT efficiencies.
 This is where APIs come in; APIs allow you to create end-to-end connections to expose and communicate data across multiple channels.
 Examples of the power of APIs are all around us.
 Take Wells Fargo, for example, which is using APIs to create a better customer and partner experience.
-In the healthcare space, there’s Mount Sinai, which is using APIs to deliver quality patient care.
+In the healthcare space, there’s a major health system, which is using APIs to deliver quality patient care.
 And in retail, New York & Company is now a leader in omnichannel through the use of APIs.
 In short, APIs are helping organizations across all industries drive innovation.

 Here’s a look into how APIs are delivering on digital transformation goals across various industries and organizations.

 A seamless customer experience is not only desired, but expected.
 When Wells Fargo began looking for a solution to build a Banking-as-a-Service platform, it looked to APIs for answers.

 Wells Fargo has roughly 273,000 employees and serves 70 million customers across 8,500 locations.
 As part of its digital transformation initiative, the bank built the Wells Fargo Gateway platform to deliver a complete digital experience, whether over the phone, on the web, or through mobile devices.
 An API-led approach to connectivity allows the bank to integrate applications to deliver a more responsive and robust experiences for both customers and partners.

 As retailers begin to search for new ways to deliver more impactful customer experiences, IT is playing an increasingly pivotal role in answering the call for solutions.
 For New York & Company, IT delivered on the call by working to deliver an omnichannel system to power an in-store digital experience.